SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally.

-Children in the SEND category will have an Individual Education Plan (IEP) with targets which will be reviewed, with your involvement, every term and the plan for the next term made.
+Children on the SEND register will have Personalised Learning Plan (PLP) with targets which will be reviewed every term and the plan for the next term made.
+Parents will be able to view their child’s PLP using the Provision Map website.
+Login details will be provided when a PLP has been finalised.

-The progress of children with a statement of SEND or EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.
-External professionals who have been involved with you child may also attend, e.g. the Educational Psychologist.
+The progress of children with an EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education in attendance, such as external professionals who have been involved with your child, e.g. the Educational Psychologist.

 The SENCO will also check that your child is making good progress within any individual work and in any group that they take part in.×